 - Pharmaceutical and product development

-Understanding Minimum Inhibitory Concentrations (MICs)
+Understanding Minimum Inhibitory Concentration (MIC) Testing

-Minimum Inhibitory Concentration (MIC) testing determines the lowest concentration of an antimicrobial agent required to inhibit visible microbial growth under defined conditions.
+Minimum Inhibitory Concentration (MIC) testing determines the lowest concentration of an antimicrobial agent required to inhibit visible microbial growth under defined laboratory conditions.

-MIC testing provides more detailed antimicrobial performance information and is widely used for:
+MIC testing is widely used for:

 - Antimicrobial effectiveness evaluation